toth2000/lingo/CONTRIBUTING.md

 ## Acknowledgment

-By contributing to convoAi, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to lingo, you agree that your contributions will be licensed under the [MIT License](LICENSE).

-Thank you for being a part of the convoAi community.
+Thank you for being a part of the lingo community.
 Your contributions are greatly appreciated!